 WestJet Airlines Ltd. (TSX:WJA), the second-largest airline company in Canada, announced its first-quarter earnings results before the market opened on May 3, and its stock responded by falling over 5% in the day’s trading session.
-Let?s break down the results and the fundamentals of its stock to determine if we should use this weakness as a long-term buying opportunity or a warning sign to avoid it for the time being.
+Let’s break down the results and the fundamentals of its stock to determine if we should use this weakness as a long-term buying opportunity or a warning sign to avoid it for the time being.
+A weak quarter of year-over-year declines Here’s a summary of WestJet’s first-quarter earnings results compared with what analysts had expected and its results in the same period a year ago….

 To keep reading, enter your email address or login below.